Qt for Python

 • Continue improving C++/Python interaction,

-For more details, refer to our vision blog post
+For more details, refer to our blog posts

 Where to start